manuGil/online-core/docs/source/databases.rst

    This exercise requires no data and no specific software.

-Spatial data can be obtained from several sources  There has been an increase of data acquired (or produced) using remote sensed sources, such as satellite imagery.
+Spatial data can be obtained from several sources.
+There has been an increase in data acquired (or produced) using remotely sensed sources, such as satellite imagery.

 Other sources of spatial data include aerial photographs, traditional surveying and crowdsourcing.
 Different spatial data sources imply that what can be expected depends on the strengths and weaknesses of each particular source and associated acquisition methods.